German Americans: Impact of World War II

-Factors making German-Americans susceptible to assimilation
+Factors favoring assimilation

 Kazal points out that German Americans have not had an experience that is especially typical of immigrant groups.
 "Certainly, in a number of ways, the German-American experience was idiosyncratic.
 No other large immigrant group was subjected to such strong, sustained pressure to abandon its ethnic identity for an American one.
 None was so divided internally, a characteristic that made German Americans especially vulnerable to such pressure.
-Among the larger groups that immigrated in the country after 1830, none - despite regional variations - appears to have muted its ethnic identity to so great an extent."
+Among the larger groups that immigrated in the country after 1830, none – despite regional variations – appears to have muted its ethnic identity to so great an extent."
 This quote from Kazal identifies both external pressures on German Americans and internal dividedness among them as reasons for their high level of assimilation.

 Regarding the external pressures, Kazal writes: "The pressure imposed on German Americans to forsake their ethnic identity was extreme in both nature and duration.
 No other ethnic group saw its 'adoptive fatherland' twice enter a world war against its country of origin.
 To this stigma, the Third Reich added the lasting one of the Holocaust.
 In her study of ethnic identity in the 1980s, sociologist Mary Waters noted that the 'effect of the Nazi movement and World War II was still quite strong' in shaping 'popular perceptions of the German-American character', enough so that some individuals of mixed background often would acknowledge only the non-German part of their ancestry."
 Kazal contrasts this experience with the experiences of the Japanese, Poles, Czechs, Lithuanians, Italians, east European Jews, and Irish.
 "Japanese Americans, of course, suffered far more during the Second World War", but until at least the 1950s, the pressure on Japanese Americans "ran toward exclusion from, rather than inclusion in, the nation".
 "The state and many ordinary European Americans refused to recognize Asians as potentially American.
 In contrast, they pressured Germans to accept precisely that American identity in place of a German one".